alan-turing-institute/nowwhat/Test/README.md

 <img width="672" alt="Screenshot 2022-06-09 at 09 57 43" src="https://user-images.githubusercontent.com/121074/172807908-18e83223-98d3-4af3-bb88-5d3bb7aa6c83.png">

-It's a good idea not to overwrite existing expectation files, to make it harder to accidentially commit changes to the baselines.
+It's a good idea not to overwrite existing expectation files, to make it harder to accidentally commit changes to the baselines.
 You can get a more readable diff with `git test-compare`:

 <img width="672" alt="Screenshot 2022-06-09 at 09 53 41" src="https://user-images.githubusercontent.com/121074/172807074-78aa66b3-c907-46a1-869c-c7dee38b9b53.png">